 Don't forget sunglasses for all those sunny days, along with sunscreen.

 July Events in Vancouver

 Besides the perfect weather, July is a top-of-the-list time to visit Vancouver because there are festivals galore and lots of waterfront activities to enjoy.
 Vancouver is surrounded by water, and there are plenty of beach options.
 It's also patio season in Vancouver, and grabbing a bite to eat or having a drink on an appealing patio or deck space is a nice way to while the afternoon or evening, especially if the spot is scenic.
 Try the Boat House in English Bay at sunset for a memorable Vancouver experience.

-Besides the beaches, mountains, and museums, there are special annual events that take place every July in Vancouver that might pique your fancy.
-Here are the top events:
+Besides the beaches, mountains, and museums, there are special annual events that take place every July in Vancouver that are of interest to visitors.

 - Bard on the Beach: It's on from June through September.
 Check out two Shakespeare productions against a backdrop of sea, sky, and mountains all during July.

 - Dancing on the Edge: This festival of contemporary dance presents 30 programs by 20 different Canadian dance companies and happens annually over several days in July.

 - Celebration of Light: If you're in Vancouver at the end of July, catch the city's biggest live celebration, which promises fabulous food, live music, and fireworks to light up the night.